sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ### FDV_cell_database

 This folder contains 116 .tif image files for stained epidermis sampled from various species.
-The species and sample names may be cross-referenced using the 'global_database_cleaned.csv' included in the 'FDV_database' folder.
+The species and sample names may be cross-referenced using the `global_database_cleaned.csv` included in the `FDV_database` folder.

 Here is the format for naming the microscope images:

-The first convention has a number of numeric fields separated by hyphens; fields 1 and 2 combined determine the species (see 'global_database_cleaned.csv' file);
+The first convention has a number of numeric fields separated by hyphens; fields 1 and 2 combined determine the species (see `global_database_cleaned.csv` file);
 Field 3 contains the magnification of the field;
-Field 4 denotes the side of the leaf represented in the picture (i.e. adaxial or abaxial; please see 'global_database_cleaned.csv');
+Field 4 denotes the side of the leaf represented in the picture (i.e. adaxial or abaxial; please see `global_database_cleaned.csv`);
 Field 5 is an arbitrary numbering of the images from a leaf side.